httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 2. The signer sets the signature's creation time to the current time.

 3. If applicable, the signer sets the signature's expiration time property to the time at which the signature is to expire.
+The expiration is a hint to the verifier, expressing the time at which the signer is no longer willing to vouch for the safety of the signature.

 4. The signer creates an ordered set of component identifiers representing the message components to be covered by the signature, and attaches signature metadata parameters to this set.
 The serialized value of this is later used as the value of the `Signature-Input` field as described in {{signature-input-header}}.
    * Once an order of covered components is chosen, the order MUST NOT change for the life of the signature.